staltz/callbag-basics/readme.md

 - Supports iterable programming (also!)
 - Same operator works for both of the above
 - Tiny!
 Weighs just [7kB](https://github.com/staltz/callbag-basics/tree/master/dist)
 - Fast!
-Approx. [as fast as](https://github.com/staltz/callbag-basics/tree/master/perf) xstream and RxJS
+[Faster than](https://github.com/staltz/callbag-basics/tree/master/perf) xstream and RxJS
 - Extensible: no core library!
 Everything is a utility function

 Imagine a hybrid between an Observable and an (Async)Iterable, that's what callbags are all about.
 In addition, the internals are tiny because it's all done with a few simple callbacks, following the [callbag spec](https://github.com/callbag/callbag).
 As a result, it's tiny and fast.